FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_7_Room_6_7_Room.md

 ## Mid-Side Room

+_!> Mid-Side option is only available with the Ultimate license of SPAT Revolution_.

 Similarly, if you are working with two-channel signals already encoded as MS format stereo, you can mix in an MS room.
 The outputs of MS rooms need to be decoded or transcoded into a suitable stereo format for reproduction on a stereo system.